-The Super Pit, the largest open-pit gold mine in Australia, is currently 2 miles long, a mile wide, and 2,000 feet deep.
-By 2021, it’s expected to measure 2.2 miles long, a mile wide, and up to 2,300 feet—nearly half a mile—deep.
+The Super Pit, the largest open-pit gold mine in Australia, is 2.2 miles long, a mile wide, and 2,000 feet deep.

 Active 24 hours a day, 7 days a week, huge trucks haul over 200,000 tons of rock and dirt out of the pit every day.
 The ore is crushed and water added to form a mud-like slurry, which is pumped to flotation cells.
 Air is added to the slurry and a froth forms on the surface, which contains all of the gold.
 The waste is called tailings and is discharged into ponds, visible as the polygons east and north of the Super Pit in the Landsat images.